 Many of these “engineering” companies that employ licensed engineers to provide reports to insurance companies do not provide any other service.
 Writing these reports for insurance companies is their major (or only) source of income.
 Sometimes, as reported by the television news program “60 Minutes” (click here), the company’s managers may even change the language in the engineer’s original report to benefit an insurance company at the expense of the homeowner.
 The financial incentive (usually $1,500 to $2,500 per report) for future repeated business is what will often drive some of them to find creative ways to determine that your hail damage is not really hail damage, that structural damage is not really structural damage, and so on.

-As most public adjusters know from reading numerous “engineering reports” that we read and discuss with insurance companies, many are simple boilerplates with only the beginning and ending pages unique to the applicable home … and many lack merit or fact that would actually support a denial of an insurance claim.
+As most public adjusters know from the numerous “engineering reports” that we read and discuss with insurance companies, many are simple boilerplates with only the beginning and ending pages unique to the applicable home and lack merit or fact that would actually support a denial of an insurance claim.
 Unfortunately, most policyholders do not have the advantage of reading enough of these “engineering reports” to recognize the errors, omissions, and duplications contained within them and, accordingly, will mistakenly believe that the report cannot be refuted.

 A report that I received from one of these companies today specified how the insurance company’s expert closely examined the “clay tiles” that were chipped and found the damage to be attributed to something other than hail.
 He then provided a lengthy and generic boilerplate description of how “clay tiles” are made and the scientific studies of the effects of hail that strikes them.
 What the expert that wrote the report failed to observe was the fact that the roof was covered with eighty year old concrete tiles, and not clay tiles.
 The homeowner’s experienced contractor knew the difference but the insurance company’s expert obviously didn’t.
 (If you are not familiar with the difference between the properties of clay and concrete tile, more information is available by clicking here.
 Now, you know more than a certain insurance company’s expert.)

-While some state departments of insurance may not find such activities to be within their jurisdiction, there are sometimes other departments within state government that are willing to act to preserve the integrity of the engineering profession and, in turn, protect the public from licensed engineers who are acting in an incompetent or biased manner.
+While some state departments of insurance may not find such activities to be within their jurisdiction, there are sometimes other departments within state government that are able to act to preserve the integrity of the engineering profession and, in turn, protect the public from licensed engineers who are acting in an incompetent or biased manner.